jreng02/ChattyMcClient/README.md

       1. You ask your model to use the "webscrape" tool on a website and create a summary.
       2. The tool imports a chunk of raw HTML and your model creates a summary.
       3. Why do you need an incomprehensible blob of HTML there anymore?
          - There's an option in settings to exclude tool output automatically.
          - Why would you **not** want to use this always?
 Well your model might get the summary wrong and you ask it again to look closer.

 - Attach files to talk to.
   - This is WIP (like the rest of the app isn't, lol), but also limited by what the server and model supports.
-  - Text files and images work, PDF does not (yet)
+  - Text files and images work, PDFs do not (yet)

 **Project size**: ~3.20Mb, assuming you already have .Net 8.0 runtime installed.
 I have included a couple of "tools" for testing out of the box.